BOLTON FAMILY HISTORY SOCIETY MEETINGS

 Our Venue

-Bolton Golf Club has ample car parking facilities, access to the first floor is by stairs, and a lift for those with mobility problems.
+Bolton Golf Club has ample car parking facilities, access to the first floor is by stairs with a lift for those with mobility problems.
 The venue is easy to get to by car and meetings are always popular and well attended.

 About Our Meetings